markisus/coq-ski/README.md

 Computability
 ------------
-A predicate over the natural numbers is computable if there is a constant SK expression which computes to `t` if a number satisifies the predicate and false otherwise.
+A predicate `P` over the natural numbers is computable if there is a constant SK expression `c` which steps to `t` when fed any number belonging to `P`, and steps to `f` when fed any number not belonging to `P`.
 ```
 (* src/godel.v *)